 But what about you?
 You deserve gifts too!
 Sometimes the people in our lives may not know or understand what your weaving and fiber art obsession entails.
-That’s ok – it’s not their fault.
+That is ok – it is not their fault.

-If you have someone asking you what you want and you’re at a loss – then show them this list for some tools, materials, and fun accessories that you may not buy for yourself but you would love to have!
+If you have someone asking you what you want and you are at a loss – then show them this list for some tools, materials, and fun accessories that you may not buy for yourself but would love to have!

-Or here’s a list of fun things you might just want to buy for yourself anyway!
+Or here is a list of fun things you might just want to buy for yourself anyway!